-Mojave Gunnery Range “C” is located in Kern County, California, and most of the property lies within the California City limits.
-The Corps of Engineers is investigating and monitoring the former training area through the Formerly Used Defense Sites, or FUDS, Program for munitions and explosive hazards that may remain from previous military activity.
-This page provides information on the Strafing Target #71 project, which is part of the former Mojave Gunnery Range “C” FUDS.
+Mojave Gunnery Range “C” is in Kern County, California, and most of the property lies within the California City limits.
+The Army Corps of Engineers is monitoring the former training area through the Formerly Used Defense Sites, or FUDS, Program for munitions and explosive hazards that may remain from previous military activity.
+This page provides information on the Strafing Target #71 project, which is also known as Munitions Response Site 02, or MRS 02.

-The Strafing Target #71 project encompasses 26 acres in the northeastern portion of the Mojave Gunnery Range “C” FUDS.
+MRS 02 encompasses 26 acres in the northeastern portion of the Mojave Gunnery Range “C” FUDS.
 Air-to-ground gunnery training was conducted by the U.S. Navy and Marine Corps from 1944 to 1951.
-Although the project area was designated as a gunnery strafing range, munitions finds during Corps of Engineers’ site visits indicate bombing practice also occurred.
+Although the project area was designated as a gunnery strafing range, munitions finds during site visits indicate bombing practice also occurred.
 Today the project area is privately owned and zoned for residential use.
 Although some improvements have been made, housing construction has not begun.

-The Corps of Engineers began investigating the former Mojave Gunnery Range “C” FUDS, including the Strafing Target #71, in 1999.
-During Corps of Engineers’ site visits, munitions and explosives of concern and munitions debris from the following items were identified: small arms ammunition, projectiles, rockets, practice bombs and high explosive bombs.
-However, the nature and extent of munitions risks at Strafing Target #71 project area have not been completely identified.
+The Army Corps of Engineers began investigating the former Mojave Gunnery Range “C” FUDS, including the MRS 02, in 1999.
+Munitions and explosives of concern and munitions debris from the following items were identified: small arms ammunition, projectiles, rockets, practice bombs and high explosive bombs.
+However, the nature and extent of munitions risks at MRS 02 have not been completely identified.

-In 2011 the Corps of Engineers completed the Remedial Investigation and Feasibility Study Report for Mojave Gunnery Range “C.” Based on limited rights of entry and the findings of the site visits, the Corps of Engineers recommends a separate Remedial Investigation and Feasibility Study be performed on the Strafing Target #71 project area to determine if additional clearance activities are required.
+In 2011 a Remedial Investigation and Feasibility Study Report for Mojave Gunnery Range “C” was completed.
+Based on limited rights of entry and the findings of the site visits, the Army Corps of Engineers recommended a separate Remedial Investigation and Feasibility Study be performed on MRS 02 to determine if additional clearance activities are required.